omarabid/vimrc/README.md

 The following repository is created to follow the changes in my vimrc configuration.

-P.S.: I use an AZERTY keyboard.
+Update: Since August, I moved to OSX (MacBook Pro) with a Qwerty keyboard.

 ## Vim Setup